Good mental health is more than just the absence of mental illness. Here are 8 tips for building good mental health.

 2. Exercise and stay healthy

 Exercise has been shown to increase wellbeing as well as reduce symptoms of depression and anxiety.
-Good physical health is related to better mental health so a healthy diet, avoiding excess alcohol or drugs, and regular checkups with the doctor can all help.
+Good physical health is related to better mental health so a healthy diet, avoiding excess alcohol or drugs, getting a good night's sleep, and regular checkups with the doctor can all help.

 3. Develop gratitude